maxlutovinov/rate-limiter/README.md

 ## Description

-This is a Java implementation of the rate limiter using token bucket algorithm for incoming HTTP requests without using 3rd party dependencies.
+This is a Java implementation of the rate limiter using token bucket algorithm for incoming HTTP requests without using third party dependencies.
 The primary purpose of the project is to explore how this algorithm functions.

 ## Features